bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-12.md

 **P3.** What sort of a data structure are you going to use to keep track of all the items a player has?
 Why?

 # Post-Lab, AKA  What To Turn In

-Your completed assignment, submitted in Moodle as a pdf, should include:
+Your completed lab report, submitted in Moodle as a pdf, should include:

-- A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions asked in the pre-lab.
-The focus is on the process!
+*   A description of what you did during the lab, including a record of
-- Include the final version of your source code.
+    * what worked, what problems you encountered, and
+    * answers to the questions asked in P1 &#8211; P4.
+    * Answers to questions in the assignment
+    * the object diagram.
-- The names and roles of any collaborators in any parts of the exercise.
+*   The names and roles of any collaborators in any parts of the exercise.
-- A record of how long you needed for this lab and what you learned.
+*   A record of how long you needed for this lab and what you learned.

+Upload the source code in a ZIP Archive.

+Lab assignments are due the night before the next lab at 23.00, I want you to get some sleep the night before the next class.
+They may, of course, be turned in earlier.
 # Assignment

 ## Picking up Items